-For studies with greater risks and many procedures, a concise and focused presentation of key information will differ greatly from simple studies with limited risks.
+For studies with greater risks and more procedures, the key information to be presented in a concise and focused will differ greatly from those simple studies with limited risks.
 For example, a complicated clinical trial for cancer patients may have a consent document that is 20-25 pages.
 The concise summary for such a study would ideally be no more than a few pages.
-The most important summary for such a study would ideally be no more than a few pages.
 The most important foreseeable risks to participants could be summarized at the beginning of the informed consent, while the more comprehensive and detailed description of foreseeable risks would be presented later with the body of the informed consent.